dotanuki-labs/norris/README.md

 - **Kotlinx.Serialization** for Json handling
 - **Kotlinx.Coroutines** for asynchrounous processing
 - Unidirectional data-flow driven by **Kotlin Flows**
-- Semi-manual dependencies/instances management at runtime driven by **Kodein**
+- Manual dependencies/instances management at runtime driven by **Kodein**
 - No annotations processors (therefore no `kapt`)
 - No Fragments